guildenstern70/guildenstern70.github.io/_posts/2017-10-27-manytomany-in-jpa.md

 Notice how we modified the many-to-many attribute "permissions":

 We defined that:
-a. the JOIN operation is of type MERGE.
++ the JOIN operation is of type MERGE.
 We want that if the source entity is merged, the merge is cascaded to the target of the association.
-b. when a row is called, all of its permissions are retrieved immediately (fetch EAGER)
++ when a row is called, all of its permissions are retrieved immediately (fetch EAGER)
-c. the junction table is called "Role_Permissions" and it will be constituted by a column with the ID of Role and a column with the ID of Permission.
++ the junction table is called "Role_Permissions" and it will be constituted by a column with the ID of Role and a column with the ID of Permission.

 Now we can create some Role with Permissions.
 Given that we already have a Permission table